-The GPS provides the student with a paper copy (not the original) and a PDF copy of the final Certificate of Approval form (with all required signatures) for inclusion in their final thesis package.
-The original form is promptly forwarded to SGPS.
+The GPS provides the student with a copy of the final Certificate of Approval form (with all required signatures) for inclusion in their final thesis package.

 The RS or GPD will not be able to enter the student's grade (pass or fail) in the course unless the student is formally registered in the appropriate course.
-SGPS will ensure that the student is registered in the course upon receiving the Certificate of Approval and the final thesis package.
-As per section 6.1-6.4 of the Graduate Grading System, Research Progress and Academic Standing Policy, final grades are not available until they are approved at the end of semester
+The SGPS will ensure that the student is registered in the course upon receiving the Certificate of Approval and the final thesis package.
+As persection 6.1-6.4 of the Graduate Grading System, Research Progress and Academic Standing Policy, final grades are not available until they are approved at the end of semester.